loganphillips792/docker-project/README.md

 ## Architecture

 Promtail is an agent which ships the contents of local logs to a private Grafana Loki instance or Grafana Cloud.
 It is usually deployed to every machine that has applications needed to be monitored

+Zookeeper is used to manage and coordinate Kafka brokers and maintain metadata about Kafka topics, partitions, and consumer groups.
+Zookeeper tracks the status of Kafka cluster nodes and helps to maintain data consistency among the brokers.
+Kafka relies on Zookeeper to maintain the configuration information, and without it, Kafka would not be able to function properly.

+## Troubleshooting

+## Kubernetes

+You will have to run `kubectl apply -f kubernetes` twice, due to the order in which the K8s objects are created

+If any pods are stuck in a 'Creating' state, deleting the pod so that it recreates will probably fix it (For example, a PVC might not have been created in time for the Pod).